This paper roll swan craft has to be one of the EASIEST toilet roll crafts ever. It’s a fun recycling craft for kids of all ages.

 - PVA or craft glue

 Squash your toilet roll flat, then cut it in the shape shown above.
 Use the discarded piece of cardboard to cut the leaf-shaped wings from.

 Pop the toilet roll back into a round shape and bend the pointy piece down so that it looks like a swan’s graceful neck.
-You can glue the wings on either before or after you paint them, but for the purposes of showing how to put it together I have stuck them on before painting.
+It’s easier to glue the wings on after you paint them, but for the purposes of showing how to put it together I have stuck them on before painting.

 Paint and decorate your swan, and draw two dots for eyes with your sharpie marker (or use black paint) once it’s dry.
-I’ve gone for bright colours but you could stick to the more accurate white or black colours if you want to be technically correct.
+I’ve gone for bright colours but you could stick to the more accurate white or black colours if you want your swans to look more realistic.

-They make a fun DIY toy for kids and are a great way to craft and play!
+They make a fun DIY toy for kids – go on, make one.

 Squash, cut and fold paper roll animals our our specialty!
 You can also make…

 - A frill-necked lizard